daveprowse/linux-security/labs/lab-05/lab-05.md

 password	[success=1 default=ignore]	pam_unix.so obscure use_authtok try_first_pass yescrypt minlen=12
 ```

 Now, go ahead and try changing a user account's password with the `passwd` command.
+Try the following 14-character password:

+**LiNuXisAw3soMe**

+Does it work?
+Try other passwords.
 See if your new password selections comply with the new criteria!

 > **Warning:** Be sure to test this with a standard user account, and not the root account!
 It's easy to forget a password!

 > Note: This portion of the lab will work differently on Fedora/RHEL/CentOS systems.
 There you use the Authselect tool.

 ---
 That completes the lab!